 - a.
-Political parties will consist of all of the Senators who have properly indicated their affiliation with that party. - c.
-Any political party with eight or more members will receive representation on the Replacement and Agenda Committee (see Rule XII §1). - d.
-Political parties will select their party leaders by signing petitions for party leadership and submitting them to the Senate Secretary.
-A petition for party leadership will not be effective until it has been submitted with the Senate Secretary and the Senate President Pro-Tempore have been informed in writing.
-The party member who receives the signatures of a majority of the party will be the party leader. - e.
+Political parties will consist of all of the Senators who have properly indicated their affiliation with that party. - b.
+Any political party with eight or more members will receive representation on the Replacement and Agenda Committee (see Rule XII §1). - c.
+Political parties will select their party leaders by signing petitions for party leadership and submitting them to the Senate Secretary and Senate President Pro Tempore in writing.
+The party member who receives the signatures of a majority of the party will be the party leader. - d.
 Political parties may choose assistant party leaders in the same manner as a party leader, who will represent the party at the Replacement and Agenda Committee in the event of the party leader's absence or in the event of a significant conflict of interest.